signal-noise/use-api/.github/ISSUE_TEMPLATE/REPORT_A_BUG.md

 e.g. `0.1.0`

-> WHat version of React are you using use-api within?
+> What version of React are you using use-api within?

 e.g. `16.9.0`